HOW TO OBTAIN BILL INFORMATION

 Sponsor/Keyword/Sections: Most useful info here is the list of sponsors/supporters.
 The rest of the info is seldom used by us citizens.

 RTS Current Bill Positions: List of individuals and/or organizations that expressed a vote via the Request to Speak System.
+This is very useful in determining who is in favor of or against the bill.
+Also useful as a tool to see how we are doing as against the opposition.

 Documents: Includes the full text of all the bill versions and all the summaries.
 Some times bills are amended substantially along the way, leading to an end product quite different from the original.
 For this reason it is usually best to pay more attention to the latest versions of both the bill text and/or the summary.